linode/apl-docs/docs/get-started/labs/push-images.md

 ## Login to Harbor

 To be able to push images to Harbor, you'll need a robot account with push permissions.
-APL offers teams with a self-service option to download the Docker config for their team's private registry in Harbor.
+Teams are offered the option to download the Docker config for their team's private registry in Harbor.
 In the left menu you will see the option `Download DOCKERCFG`.
 Click on it to download the credentials.

 ![harbor-projects](../../img/download-dcfg.png)